lazespo/etc/espocrm-with-docker.md

 Within a few minutes the container will be upgraded to the latest version.

+### Shutdown and cleanup in Docker Compose environment

+The `docker compose down` command removes the containers and default network, but preserves EspoCRM database.

+The `docker compose down --volumes` removes the containers, default network, and the EspoCRM database.

+### Connect Traefik and EspoCRM in Docker Compose environment

+You can read the instructions for installing EspoCRM in conjunction with Traefik in the Docker Compose environment [here](https://docs.espocrm.com/administration/docker/traefik/).

 ### Enter the EspoCRM container

 In order to enter the container and view the files, make a rebuild, etc., use the following command (`espocrm` is your container name):